Moriyama-Umbraco/Moriyama.PreviewPDF/README.md

-# Moriyama.PreviewPDF.Ghostscript
+# Moriyama.PreviewPDF

-Moriyama.PreviewPDF.Ghostscript is a package which automatically generates a thumbnail png when uploading a PDF to the Umbraco CMS Media section.
+Moriyama.PreviewPDF are packages which automatically generates a thumbnail png when uploading a PDF to the Umbraco CMS Media section.

 ## Compatibility